johnofmars/mm-github-pages-starter/_pages/the_gun.md

 ![The Stats](/assets/images/stats.png)

 > Caution: The API is showing different stats than the actual in-game results.
 As a result, DIM, Light.gg, DestinyTracker, DestinySets, and the official entry page all show different/incorrect values.
+Note: this is not a result of perk application not showing.
+These are radically different values that conflict.
 {: .notice--warning}

 ## The Basics